A limit theory for controlled McKean-Vlasov SPDEs: Introduction

 To illustrate our theory, we verify our assumptions for a slow diffusion framework where the controlled particle system is of the form

 with \(q \geq 2\) and \(k = 1, \dots, n\).
 It is worth mentioning that our results apply to the classical finite dimensional framework.

 We now comment on related literature and proofs.
-Our work is heavily inspired by the paper~\cite{LakSIAM17}, which develops a limit theory for mean field control within a finite dimensional framework.
+Our work is heavily inspired by the paper~\cite{LakSIAM17}, which develops a limit theory for mean field control in a finite dimensional framework.
 Similar to \cite{LakSIAM17}, parts of our proofs rely on compactification and martingale problem methods that were established in~\cite{nicole1987compactification}.
 In contrast to \cite{nicole1987compactification,LakSIAM17}, we deal with an infinite dimensional setting that is technically different.
 Let us also mention that our work covers some new finite dimensional cases.
 In the following, we highlight some important points that lead to technical difficulties.
 Due to multiple state spaces (recall that we work with two Gelfand triples), we have to keep track of several topologies that influence convergence and continuity properties.
-Under our assumptions on the coefficients, we have no a priori moment estimates, which we therefore have to built into our setting.
-Furthermore, we avoid conditions that yield strong existence and uniqueness properties for equations with random coefficients.
+Under our assumptions on the coefficients, we have no a priori moment estimates, which we therefore have to build into our setting.
+Furthermore, we avoid conditions for strong existence and uniqueness of equations with random coefficients.
 To overcome this obstacle, we prove new weak existence results that keep track of the driving noise, adapting a method from \cite{jacod1981weak}, and we apply a change of topology, where we work with the second Gelfand triple.
-Finally, compared to the finite dimensional case, we also require different tightness methods, which are influenced by~\cite{GRZ,LakSPA15}.
+Finally, compared to the finite dimensional case, we also require different relative compactness methods, which are influenced by~\cite{GRZ,LakSPA15}.

 The paper is structured as follows.
 Our framework and the main results are explained in Section~\ref{sec: main1}.
 The slow diffusion example is discussed in Section~\ref{sec: ex} and the proof of our main theorem is given in Section~\ref{sec: pf}.
+To improve the readability of this paper, we added Appendix~\ref{sec: appendix}, which collects auxiliary results from the literature that are used in our proofs.

-\begin{notation} In this paper, \(C\) denotes a generic positive constant that might change from line to line.
-In case the constant depends on important quantities, this is mentioned specifically. \end{notation}
+{\bf Remarks on Notation.} In this paper, \(C\) denotes a generic positive constant that might change from line to line.
+In case the constant depends on important quantities, this is mentioned specifically.
+For reader's convenience, let us also provide an overview on notations used in the main body of the paper.